-We are supporting innovative new research partnerships between cultural sector practitioners and academics through our new Collaborate fund, which launches in Spring 2021.
+We are supporting innovative new research partnerships between cultural sector practitioners and academics through our new Collaborate fund, which launches in September 2021.

 Seaside in the City – Belly of the Whale, Wakefield Council.
 Photo: Andy Hardwick